 Marketing defects for product liability claims

-Product marketing defects include flaws in the way a product is marketed to the public that makes if unsafe.
+Product marketing defects (also known as failure to warn) include flaws in the way a product is marketed to the public that makes if unsafe.
 Manufacturers have a responsibility to warn consumers about dangerous characteristics of products.
 While they are not required to outlined every possible risk, there are specific legal guidelines they must follow with respect to outlining dangers identified for their products.